-THE BASIC RULES FOR SWITCHING:
+THE BASIC RULES OF SWITCHING:

-- From Prey into Pack in the teaching process, you go through Defense.
+1. From Prey into Pack in the teaching process, you go through Defense.
 How you put your dog into Defense will depend on the number of Defense (fight) behaviors he has.
 As a general rule, the more Defense (fight) behaviors the dog has, the firmer the check needs to be.
 As the dog learns, a barely audible voice communication or a slight change in body posture will suffice to encourage your dog to go from Prey through Defense into Pack drive.
 Once Felix has learned what you want him to know, he switches himself.

-- From Defense into Pack by touching or smiling; and
+2. From Defense into Pack by touching or smiling; and

-- From Pack into Prey with an object (food) or motion.
+3. From Pack into Prey with an object (food) or motion.